slaxman/TokenExchange/README.md

 TokenExchange provides an NRS API under the ADDONS tag with 'requestType=tokenExchange'.
 The NRS test page (http://localhost:7876/test) can be used to issue requests or an application can issue its own HTTP requests (http://localhost:7876/nxt?requestType=tokenExchange&function=name&adminPassword=administrator-password).

+Nxt transactions represent requests to redeem tokens and send Bitcoins.
+Bitcoin transactions represent requests to issue tokens for the received Bitcoins.

 The following functions are available:

+  - DeleteBitcoinTransaction
+    Delete a Bitcoin transaction.
+Specify 'function=deleteBitcoinTransaction&id=string' in the HTTP request.

-  - DeleteToken
+  - DeleteNxtTransaction
-    Delete an entry in the token exchange database.
-Specify 'function=deleteToken&id=string' in the HTTP request.
+    Delete a Nxt transaction.
+Specify 'function=deleteNxtTransaction&id=string' in the HTTP request.

   - EmptyWallet
     Empty the Bitcoin wallet and send all of the coins to the target address.
 The transaction fee will be subtracted from the amount sent.
 Specify 'function=emptyWallet&address=string' in the HTTP request.

   - GetAccounts
     List bitcoin addresses that are associated with NXT users.
 Specify 'function=getAccounts&account=n&address=s' in the HTTP request.
-Specify 'account' to return the bitcoin address associated with that NXT account or specify 'address' to return the NXT account associated with that bitcoin address.
+Specify 'account' to return the bitcoin addresses associated with that NXT account or specify 'address' to return the NXT account associated with that bitcoin address.
 All addresses are returned if neither parameter is specified.

-  - GetStatus
+  - GetAddress
-    Get the current TokenExchange status.
-Specify 'function=getStatus' in the HTTP request.
+    Get the bitcoin address associated with a Nxt account.
+Specify  'function=getAddress&account=nxt-account&publicKey=hex-string' in the HTTP request.
+Bitcoins sent to this address will cause tokens to be issued to the associated Nxt account.
+The public key is optional but should be specified for a new Nxt account to increase the security of the account.
+A new address will be generated if the Nxt account does not have an address or if the current address has been used.
+Otherwise, the current address is returned.

-  - GetTokens
+  - GetBitcoinTransactions
-    List currency tokens that have been redeemed.
-Specify 'function=getTokens&height=n&includeExchanged=true/false' in the HTTP request.
-This will return all tokens redeemed after the specified Nxt block chain height.
+    List transactions received by the Bitcoin wallet for addresses associated with NXT accounts.
+Specify 'function=getBitcoinTransactions&address=s&height=n&includeExchanged=true|false' in the HTTP request.
+This will return all transactions at or after the specified Bitcoin block chain height.
 The height defaults to 0 if it is not specified.
-The 'includeExchanged' parameter is 'true' to return exchanged tokens in addition to tokens that have not been exchanged.
-Only pending tokens are returned if 'false' is specified or the parameter is omitted.

-  - GetTransactions
-    List transactions received by the Bitcoin wallet for addresses associated with NXT accounts.
-Specify 'function=getTransactions&address=s&includeExchanged=true/false' in the HTTP request.
 Specify the 'address' parameter to limit the list to transactions for that address.
 Otherwise, all transactions are returned.
 Specify the 'includeExchanged' parameter to return transactions that have been processed as well as pending transactions.
 Otherwise, only pending transactions are returned.

+  - GetNxtTransactions
+    List currency tokens that have been redeemed.
+Specify 'function=getNxtTransactions&height=n&includeExchanged=true|false' in the HTTP request.
+This will return all transactions at or after the specified Nxt block chain height.
+The height defaults to 0 if it is not specified.
+The 'includeExchanged' parameter is 'true' to return exchanged tokens in addition to tokens that have not been exchanged.
+Only pending tokens are returned if 'false' is specified or the parameter is omitted.

-  - RequestAddress
+  - GetStatus
-    Get the bitcoin address associated with a Nxt account.
-Specify  'function=requestAddress&account=nxt-address&publicKey=hex-string' in the HTTP request.
-Bitcoins sent to this address will cause tokens to be issued to the associated Nxt account.
-The public key is optional but should be specified for a new Nxt account to increase the security of the account.
-A new address will be generated if the Nxt account does not already have an address.
+    Get the current TokenExchange status.
+Specify 'function=getStatus' in the HTTP request.

   - Resume
     Resume sending bitcoins for redeemed tokens and issuing tokens for received bitcoins.
 Specify 'function=resume' in the HTTP request.
 Pending requests will be processed and normal processing will resume.